dz0ny/hyperdock/README.md

 Supported VPS Providers:
  * We support both virtual and dedicated servers, provider does not matter anymore.

-Tenant Signs Up
- - SaaSKit

 Chooses Image
-Optionally edits/saves Dockerfile
-Selects a Datacenter and VPS Provider
+Configures environment variables if necessary depending on image Selects a region and optionally a VPS Provider
 Pays
 We provision and send detials via email